nishilchen/Indeed-Job-Search/README.md

 # Indeed Job Search
-As an international student, keywords like "US citizen required" or "Security Clearance" are the most unwanted words in the requirement.
-This project aims at filtering jobs with these keywords.
+As an international student, keywords like "US citizen required" or "Security Clearance" are the most unwanted requirement in the job search.
+This project aims at filtering out jobs with these keywords.

 [Indeed](https://www.indeed.com/)